- Cookies Policy

 We may also ethically screen supporters to minimise risk of creating an association with an individual or group that conflicts with the standards we have set out.

 Who do we share your information with?

 We will only use your information for the purposes for which it was obtained.
-We will not, under any circumstances, sell or share your personal information with any third party for their own purposes, and you will not receive marketing from any other companies, charities or other organisations as a result of giving your details to us.
+We will not, under any circumstances, sell or share your personal information and you will not receive marketing from any other companies, charities or other organisations as a result of giving your details to us.